Journal Prompts For Money Mindset: Learn to Develop a Healthy Money Mindset.

 - Money causes problems and

-- It is the root cause of all the issues we have, etc.
+- It is the root cause of all problems.

 And unfortunately, we start to believe in those things because we have seen almost everyone talking like that around us.